20 Tips to Stay Safe in the Outdoors

 10 | Never approach wildlife.

+This is such an important outdoor safety precaution!
 Remember, you are wandering around their home.
 Observe wildlife from a distance.
-If you see a mama and its a babies, be particularly cautious.
+If you see a mama and its babies, be particularly cautious.

 Outdoor Adventure Safety Tips: When You Return